 We can help

-Dealing with the complexities of property settlement is stressful but the consequences of not doing it properly can impact on the rest of your life.
+Dealing with the complexities of property and financial settlement is stressful but the consequences of not finalising the division of assets properly can impact on the rest of your life.

-What happens at the first meeting with CCS Lawyers
+What happens at the first meeting with CCS Lawyers?

 At the first consultation, to gain a thorough understanding of your situation, we will ask a number of questions concerning the financial circumstances of you and your partner.
 This must cover the beginning of your relationship, during the relationship and the period since separation.
 You will also be asked to provide a history of the commencement of the relationship, marriage, birth of children and separation.